 Honeybees are also known for their so-called suicidal behavior when they sting, but this is a misunderstanding, too.
 Honeybees don’t have a death wish.
 They’re just not built to defend against humans (or mammals in general).

 It’s a myth that honeybees can only sting once.
-They can survive stinging other insects more than once, because they don’t lose their stingers if they do.
+They can survive stinging other insects more than once because they don’t lose their stingers if they do.
 Their barbed stingers are what causes their downfall when they sting us, though.

-When a honeybee stings a human, their stingers are implanted in our skin.
+When a honeybee stings a human, its stingers are implanted in our skin.
 You wouldn’t think it, but our skin is too thick for honeybee stings to fight, and their stingers get stuck.
 As the bee tries to pull away, it rips the stinger from her body.
 The internal wound is too much for her to survive.

 Other bees don’t have barbed stingers and therefore do not have this problem.

 How much a honeybee sting hurts depends largely on the circumstance of it.
 If you’re attacked by a swarm, it will obviously hurt tons more than if a single bee gets you.
 The longer a stinger stays in your skin, the more venom is released, the more it burns.